-- Creates and sends enrollment packets and letters to members - Assigns members into Managed Care health plans - Forwards data from Health Risk Assessments received by members to MMIS (to compile) who then forwards info to health plans - Performs choice counselor functionality assisting members with questions byphone regarding plan choices and enrollment into a Managed Care health plan - Process changing health plans, opt-out, opt-in, and just-cause transfers initiated by members - The MHD recently awarded a contract to a new Beneficiary Support and Premium Collection Solution and Services Center, which will have the following additional functionality by spring 2022: - Web Portal to assist members in enrolling with a health plan, transfers, opt-in/out, and mailings to be printed or imported by members. - Provider directory in the web portal for members to locate PCPs or pharmacies located near them. - Auto assignment into health plans with an algorithm approved by the MHD. - Premium collections module to assist with premium payments for CHIP, Spenddown, and Ticket to Work
+- Creates and sends enrollment packets and letters to members - Assigns members into Managed Care health plans - Forwards data from Health Risk Assessments received by members to MMIS (to compile) who then forwards info to health plans - Forwards verified Third Party Liability (TPL) data for coordination of benefits. - Performs choice counselor functionality assisting members with questions byphone regarding plan choices and enrollment into a Managed Care health plan - Process changing health plans, opt-out, opt-in, and just-cause transfers initiated by members - The MHD recently awarded a contract to Automated Health Systems (AHS) to implement a new Beneficiary Support and Premium Collection Solution and Services Center, which will have the following additional functionality, through a phased in approach, beginning in 2022: - Web Portal to assist members in enrolling with a health plan, transfers, opt-in/out, and mailings to be printed or imported by members. - Provider directory in the web portal for members to locate PCPs or pharmacies located near them. - Auto assignment into health plans with an algorithm approved by the MHD. - Premium collections module to assist with premium payments for CHIP, Spenddown, and Ticket to Work

-The DSS Family Support Division is responsible for determining MO HealthNet eligibility and will be an important partner with the MHD on the new Beneficiary Support and Premium Collections Solution and Services Center.
+The DSS Family Support Division is responsible for determining MO HealthNet eligibility and continues to support MHD and AHS with implementation of the new Beneficiary Support and Premium Collections Solution and Services Center.